slope_filter

 away) with increasing coordinate values.

-This can be used for up-down/left-right separation, assuming a
+This can be used for up/down or left/right separation, assuming a

-specified by the inner filt parameterse are attenuated rather
+specified by the inner filt parameters are attenuated rather

 than those outside of them.